GSA/digitalgov.gov/content/posts/2015-03-16-the-content-corner-a-world-without-web-pages.md

   - The Content Corner
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-415-Global-Communication-and-Data-Concept-Symbols-Robert-Churchill-iStock-Thinkstock-493540889.jpg" alt="Global Communication and Data Concept Symbols" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-415-Global-Communication-and-Data-Concept-Symbols-Robert-Churchill-iStock-Thinkstock-493540889.jpg" alt="Global Communication and Data Concept Symbols" %}

 Imagine a world without Web pages, only intelligent, self-assembling chunks of content waiting to respond to your needs.
 The page is irrelevant, there may be no context beyond what is included in your content.
 The content has to survive on its own, perform its goals on its own.
 Originally when creating content, you would take into account the things that surround it on that page; they give it additional context and relevance.
 What if you strip all that away and all you have is a title, intro, and body?
 Or a title and a snippet or chunk?
 Or a title and an image…can your content survive on its own?